Georgia's 4-H summer camping program, administered through

 Again, each county is assigned a particular week for Junior Camp

-(see the table below), which will be held at Fortson 4-H Center this year.
+(see the table below), which will be held at Burton 4-H Center on Tybee Island this year.

 Other camping opportunities in the Georgia 4-H summer

-camping program in 2013 include Marine Resources Camp at Jekyll Island 4-H Center,
+camping program in 2014 include Wilderness Challenge Camp at Wahsega 4-H Center,

-If you are unable to attend the specific camping week
+If you are unable to attend the specific Cloverleaf or Junior camping week